Arizona Student Defense Attorney | Protecting Students’ Rights

 Chelle Law Attorneys Can Help

 You should contact an attorney if your child’s rights have been violated.
 They can help you understand the law and protect your child’s rights.
-You must ensure that every step in the process is followed correctly so your child has the best chance of success.
+You must follow every step in the process correctly, so your child has the best chance of success.

 Arizona Reporting of Teacher Criminal Convictions